ktbeck/SlugRoulette/README.md

   Kyler: Look into the scroll wheel for the chatbox.
 Also look into how we are going to upload images.
 In charge of FriendsList.

 ----------------------------------------------------------------------------------------------------------------------------------------
-Try to get this done by this thursday.
-We are running low on time and I hope you guys take this seriously.